zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 variations of the same task.
 Thus if I could create a task generator it would be valuable, or if I get other arc-like datasets.
 This has sense because the model is evaluated on new tasks, so ideally it would be trained in all different tasks.

+Training on the arc dataset reaches a lower validation loss than on the re-arc dataset.
+My guess is that the distribution of the samples is more similar to the evaluation.
+The re-arc dataset has different colors and sizes distribution.

 ### Training with re-arc is slower

 I don't know exactly why, but training with re-arc dataset is slower than training with arc dataset.
 My guess is that each batch is padded to the element with the max length.
 I'm using a batch size of just 1, so I guess the difference in speed is simply due to the re-arc dataset